Healthy eating & exercise

 At St. Helen’s we recognise the importance of healthy lifestyles and use a variety of strategies to promote this within our school community.
 This includes encouraging children to bring a piece of fresh fruit for their mid-morning break (Key Stage 1 children receive free fresh fruit/vegetables every day) and fresh water to school every day; and by serving healthy school lunches and promoting healthy packed lunches to support a healthy and nutritious diet.

-Children also have regular access to the outdoor environment both break-times and during curriculum time and they take part in Daily Physical Activity/Daily Mile as well as high-quality P.E. lessons.
-There are also a variety of extra-curricular sports clubs on offer throughout the year.
+Children also have regular access to the outdoor environment at break-times and during curriculum time when they take part in Daily Physical Activity/Daily Mile as well as active P.E. lessons.
+There are also a wide variety of extra-curricular sports clubs on offer throughout the year.

 We pride ourselves on being a nurturing Christian school and are looking at ways to stay healthy both physically and mentally.

 We focus on developing positive mental health in all our pupils.

 Positive mental health is the foundation on which we as individuals can live healthier lives.
 With positive mental health we are more likely to be motivated and engaged in our learning, realise and achieve our potential, choose healthier lifestyles, and engage in all the world has to offer, living ‘life in all its fullness’ John 10:10.